JiPaix/Fukayo/CONTACT.md

-Welcome to the Safe Fuyako community
+Welcome to the Safe Fukayo community

 Grant and indulge critique constructively, within desired privacy.
 Settle disputes within these confines.